Compare Cheap Auto Insurance in South Carolina

 Cheapest Car Insurance in South Carolina With a Speeding Ticket: USAA and Auto-Owners

-At $1,429 per year, USAA has the lowest average rates for drivers with a speeding ticket in South Carolina.
-However, USAA is only available to military members, veterans, and their families.
-For nonmilitary drivers, Auto-Owners and Southern Farm Bureau also have competitive rates.
+At $1,976 per year, USAA has the lowest average rates for military-affiliated drivers with a speeding ticket in South Carolina.
+For non-military-affiliated drivers, Auto-Owners and South Carolina Farm Bureau also have competitive rates.

 | Provider | Annual With Speeding Ticket | Monthly With Speeding Ticket |